Why Is My Child Refusing to Go to School?

 Looking Beneath the Surface

-When we gently look beyond the behaviour, we often find feelings of anxiety.
+When we look beyond the behaviour, we often find signs of stress or anxiety.

-Your child’s nervous system may be under stress, making it difficult to:
+Your child’s nervous system may be feeling threatened, making it difficult to:

 • focus